 Witch hazel toners that contain alcohol could dry out sensitive or already-dry skin.
-If you’re concerned about irritating your sensitive skin, seek out an alcohol-free toner.
+If you’re concerned about irritating your sensitive skin, opt instead for an alcohol-free toner.

 Can witch hazel make acne worse?

-If you want to treat your acne naturally but aren’t sure witch hazel is right for your skin, there are alternatives available.
+If you want to treat your acne naturally, but for whatever reason, witch hazel is not right for you, there are effective alternatives available.

 Aloe vera is an effective, plant-derived acne treatment that addresses both breakouts and scars.
 It’s antioxidant-rich, anti-inflammatory and antibacterial.

-Aloe is considered generally safe for use on all skin types and is not likely to cause side effects.
-It’s available over the counter in formulations such as gel, cream, juice, and cleanser.
+Aloe is generally considered safe for use on all skin types and is not likely to cause side effects.
+It’s available OTC as a gel, cream, juice and cleanser.

 Alpha hydroxy acids

-Alpha hydroxy acids (AHAs) such as glycolic acid are often used to treat inflammatory acne.
-Glycolic acid is available over-the-counter in lower concentrations and is considered safe for most people to use.
+Alpha hydroxy acids (AHAs) such as glycolic acid are commonly used to treat inflammatory acne.
+Glycolic acid is available OTC in lower concentrations and is considered safe for most people to use.
 Higher concentrations are available in prescription form.

-AHAs have exfoliating properties and help the skin to retain moisture.
-They also encourage healthy cell turnover and may minimize the appearance of acne scars.
+AHAs have exfoliating properties to help clear acne blemishes and help the skin retain moisture.
+They also encourage healthy cell turnover and can minimize the appearance of acne scars.

 Benzoyl peroxide is a widely-used, popular acne treatment.
-It’s available both over-the-counter and as a prescription.
+It’s available both OTC and in prescription form.

-Benzoyl peroxide helps to cleanse and open the pores, and it’s an antimicrobial.
-It comes in a number of formulations, including creams, gels, toners, moisturizers and cleansers.
+Benzoyl peroxide helps to cleanse and open the pores, and is an antimicrobial that effectively fights bacteria.
+It is available in a number of formulations, including creams, gels, toners, moisturizers and cleansers.
 You may use it as a spot treatment or all-over treatment.